Innovation in a crisis: Why it is more critical than ever

 The defining characteristic of dynamic economies, referred to as “creative destruction” by economist Joseph Schumpeter, is that more efficient firms—those offering superior products, lower costs, or innovative business models—tend to expand more rapidly than their less effective counterparts, ultimately replacing them.
 However, after 2000, firms with a specific level of productivity experienced growth at just half the rate compared to those with the same productivity levels in the 1980s and 1990s.

-This indicates that productivity now has a diminished impact on growth compared to earlier periods.
 When productive firms grow at a slower pace, their chances of overtaking industry leaders and displacing them—a key feature of disruption—are reduced.
 Recent research I conducted alongside my colleague Erich Denk established a direct link between the diminishing effects of productivity enhancement and the increasing dominance of large firms, particularly regarding their investments in software and other intangible assets.

 Another perspective, strongly articulated by congressional investigators in hearings and a staff report released in 2020, attributes the decrease in economic dynamism to a different cause: the decline of government antitrust enforcement since the 1980s.
 According to this view, major firms have been allowed to acquire their competitors, leading to a reduction in competition.
 Such acquisitions have enhanced the dominance of these companies, especially in the technology sector, resulting in fewer new tech firms emerging and declines in venture capital funding for early-stage companies.